 Ostracization is a primary theme in ‘Carrie’ as it sets the events surrounding Carrie’s life.
 The novel dived into the life of an ostracized girl, Carrie, who had no friends since she was little.
 A primary fault for Carrie being a social reject in her school was her mother, who was a religious fanatic.
-Though Carrie wanted to experience life like an average girl, she could not because her mother destroyed her social life; this led to her getting ostracized from her peers.
+Though Carrie wanted to experience life like an average girl, she could not because her mother destroyed her social life; this led to her getting ostracized by her peers.

 Even when Carrie tried her best to fit in, she still got rejected; this only added to her torture.
 An adverse effect of Carrie’s ostracization was her not even knowing how the female body works.
 She was so cut off from the real world that she thought she was dying after getting her period for the first time.
-Stephen King’s choice of fanatical religion as a primary cause for Carrie’s ostracization created a backlash on his book.
+Stephen King’s choice of fanatical religion as a primary cause for Carrie’s ostracization created a backlash in his book.
 It led to issues with religious groups who felt he pushed the limits on religion and took it too far.

 The Dangers of Fanatical Religious Beliefs

-After she got her first period and asked her mother for answers, Margaret began quoting false scriptures that never existed in the bible; this gave an insight to the fact that Margaret believed that anything related to blood had to be evil and from Satan.
+After she got her first period and asked her mother for answers, Margaret began quoting false scriptures that never existed in the bible; this gave an insight into the fact that Margaret believed that anything related to blood had to be evil and from Satan.
 Carrie suffered because of her mother’s fanatism and guilt.

 The Quest for Revenge

-‘Carrie’ made sure to dive deep into the mind of its main character as it showed everyone a girl who wanted to be loved, respected, feared.
+‘Carrie’ made sure to dive deep into the mind of its main character as it showed everyone a girl who wanted to be loved, respected, and feared.
 One thing Carrie wanted was to have revenge on the people who tormented her.
 With her arch-nemesis being Chris, Carrie wanted to exert the worst kind of vengeance on her.
 Carrie’s mind was far from innocent; this made her feel like a terrible sinner as part of her mother’s fanatism was present in her.

-From the story, Carrie longed for revenge.
+In the story, Carrie longed for revenge.
 After discovering she had the power of telekinesis, Carrie felt overjoyed as she knew she had powers that could protect her from the dangers of her peers.
 After the incident at prom, Carrie snapped, and that was when all her emotions of hate and revenge came flooding back in.

 One overlooked theme in ‘Carrie’ is mental health.
 In the novel, Carrie and her mother lack a healthy mental life.
 Carrie got tormented by her mother, who seemed to be far from reality; this forced Carrie into social ostracization and limited mental capability.
 Margaret was a woman who seemed to believe in only her twisted form of religion, a form of religion that did not exist.
 Her myopic view on religion got passed on to her daughter, and after Carrie resisted, Margaret used subjugation to break her.